Dean Unglert Says He Would Do Nothing Differently After ‘BIP’ Love Triangle

 After The Bachelorette 2017 came to an end, there was a lot of talk of Dean Unglert possibly becoming the next Bachelor.
-Clearly that will not be happening, as ABC announced this morning that Arie Luyendyk Jr. would be The Bachelor 2018.
+Clearly that will not be happening, as ABC announced this morning that Arie Luyendyk, Jr. would be The Bachelor 2018.
 That is probably a good thing, as Dean has ticked off quite a few of his fans with his actions on Bachelor in Paradise 2017, but he is coming out and saying he regrets nothing and would not change a thing.

 While Dean Unglert seemed like the perfect guy while pursuing Rachel Lindsay on The Bachelorette, he has portrayed a new side to himself while on Bachelor in Paradise.
 He was involved in a love triangle with Kristina Schulman and Danielle Lombard, which finally imploded this week on the show.

 Dean was forced to pick one of the ladies, who he was stringing along the whole season.
-After spending time with Kristina, he then was hooking up wit Danielle in the pool.
+After spending time with Kristina, he was then hooking up with Danielle in the pool.
 He was given an ultimatum by Danielle and it worked, as he decided to make things work with her and give her all of his attention.
 He informed Kristina of this decision before the rose ceremony, so she left the show before handing out her rose.

 With all that drama and having Bachelor Nation upset with him, you would assume that Dean Unglert would regret his actions on Bachelor in Paradise, right?
 That is not the case and he even goes as far as saying that he would not change a thing.